 - The policy should have a limited number of instances. - The policy should minimize use of Query or R Script nodes. - If the policy uses tag inputs (such as GE Tag or OT Connect Tag), the range of the data retrieved should be limited. - A Collection Filter node should be used after the OT Connect Tag node to limit the range of readings retrieved. - 6.
-On the toolbar, select 🛅.
+Select the Disregard Daylight Saving Time check box if you observe daylight saving and you need not change scheduling time from the standard time to daylight saving.
+The schedule will then remain at the same scheduled time. - 7.
+On the toolbar, select ...
 The policy is saved.
 A summary of the schedule and the next date on which the policy will be executed appears below the schedule settings.